-Intervals will help you build your VO2 max and foot speed to better learn your goal pace.
-On a few of the interval runs, try to run one to two miles at faster-than-goal pace just to push your limit.
+Intervals will help you build your VO2 max and foot speed to learn your goal pace better.
+On a few of the interval runs, try to run one to two miles at a faster than normal goal pace just to push your limit.
 After each interval run, walk or slow jog for a recovery for one to two minutes.
 During the second month, increase your distance but keep the pace the same.
-Shoot for 1/2 mile intervals at goal pace.
+Shoot for half-mile intervals at goal pace.

 Swim or rest.
 Do your PT exercises today as well as every other day as recommended in any of the PT articles in the article archive and at the Military.com Fitness eBook store.

-Two mile timed run or two mile jog.
-Test yourself on Thursday, after a day off of running.
-If your PFT distance is 1.5 miles or 3 miles (USN, USCG, USAF, or USMC respectively), run that distance required for your services PFT followed by a jog of the same distance.
+Two-mile timed run or two-mile jog.
+Test yourself on Thursday after a day off of running.
+If your PFT distance is 1.5 miles or three miles, run that distance required for your service's PFT, followed by a jog of the same distance.

-Learn your PACE.
-All runs no matter what the distance - 1 mile, 2 mile, 3 miles, 1/4, 1/2 miles etc are to be done at your goal pace.
+Learn your pace.
+All runs, no matter what the distance, are to be done at your goal pace.
 Work up to three miles of running for as long as you can at your goal pace.
 Once you fall off your pace, stop, walk and recover for two minutes and continue running shorter intervals until you reach a total distance of three miles.

 Long run Saturday: 4-6 miles easy pace.
 Have a nice leisurely run at slow moderate pace and stretch well after each running session.

 As you can see, the best way to get better or faster at running is to practice running.
-This routine is aggressive but doable, and should only take 20-40 minutes on most weekdays.
+This routine is aggressive but doable, and it should take only 20-40 minutes on most weekdays.

 Want to Learn More About Military Life?